 You will also need to provide your mobile number, and accept the new terms and conditions that cover World Accounts.

-Once all your information has been verified, you can go online and start using accounts in each currency you need.
+Once all your information has been verified, you can open accounts in multiple currencies immediately, and start using your World Account.